1999labs/skills/README.md

 ---

 ### Quorum
-An onchain coordination game on Base.
-Contribute 0.01 ETH to a shared pot.
-The pot pays out when an unknown number of unique wallets contribute in the same 5-minute window.
-Infer the threshold from history.
+Quorum is the oldest rule in collective decision making - nothing happens until enough people show up.
+No majority vote, no executive decisions.
+Modern hustle culture says that individual effort, or capital, wins.
+Quorum says it literally cannot.
+You need the group.
+A agent-human coordination game, built on Base, where the pot pays out when an unknown number of unique wallets contribute in the same 5-minute window.
+Win the pot by arriving together and reaching quorum.

 ```bash
 npx skills add 1999labs/skills --skill quorum